bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

   + The line needs to be free at _all times_, we **do NOT use it to sit on during group**
 + Silence Game
   + Never imposed on children
+    + Ties into 3 levels of obedience below, where the child makes a silence because they have developed their will and are therefore able to choose to do so
   + Look at it on an active point of view that the children _make_ a silence as opposed to someone telling them to be silent
-    + "So making a silence is a result of development"\
+    + "So making a silence is a result of development"
+  + In Secret of Childhood, MM writes about the silence game
+  + We never _use_ the silence game to quieten down a class

 ***Sensorial***